shristi482004/Scribble/README.md

 ## How to Run the Project Locally

-1. Clone the repository:
+1. Clone the repository

-2. Navigate into the project directory:
+2. Navigate into the project directory

-3. Install dependencies:
+3. Install dependencies

-4. Start the server:
+4. Start the server

-5. Open your browser and visit:
+5. Open your browser and visit

 ---